caseyyoungflesh/Response_to_Anderson_et_al_2017/README.md

 All input data and some code to process data taken from respository associated with original manuscript: https://github.com/seananderson/heavy-tails

-Data and code associated with Anderson et al. (2017) response: https://github.com/seananderson/heavy-tails-response
+Data and code associated with Anderson et al. (2017) reply: https://github.com/seananderson/heavy-tails-response